A tag may refer to any of the following:

 For tags that do not have a closing tag like the <img> tag, it is best practice to end the tag with a forward slash, as shown below.

 2. A tag is a short (usually one word) description of an HTML object or link.
-These tags are typically placed in a tag cloud also known as weighted liststo show the most popular tags on a website or blog, which allows visitors to find information that may be of interest.
+These tags are typically placed in a tag cloud also known as weighted lists to show the most popular tags on a website or blog to help a visitor find information of interest.